 Please note: We are currently processing all payments and registrations online.
 If you don't have access to a credit card and need to place credit on your Recreation and Culture account, please email email@example.com and we will set up an appointment with you.

 Questions?
 Please email firstname.lastname@example.org for details about our new registration process.

 Click on the tabs that follow for more information.

 Families receiving Ontario Works (OW) or Ontario Disabilty Support (ODSP) are automatically eligible for this funding.

 Families with one (1) child who earn less than $35,000, and families with two (2) or more children who earn less than $45,000, may also be eligible providing they are in active receipt of Child Care Fee Subsidy from Halton Region.

 For more information, visit the Halton Region website, call 905-825-6000 or 311.

 Jumpstart's core purpose is to enrich the lives of kids (ages 4 to 18) in need through sports and physical activity.
 They assist with the costs associated with registration, equipment, and/or transportation.

 Families living below Revenue Canada's Low-Income Cut-Off (LICO) are eligible for Jumpstart funding.

-Once your application is received and approved, you will receive an account and registration information letter.
+Once your application is approved, you will receive an account and registration information letter.
 Each eligible family member on your application will receive a credit of $300 which is valid for one year.
 You may apply for and receive the credit once per year.